-Your options for updating transactions in NeonCRM to reflect full or partial refunds issued through Neon Payment Processing or a third-party gateway provider are as follows:
+Then, your options for updating transactions in NeonCRM to reflect full or partial refunds are as follows:

-Delete the transaction record - deleting a transaction record permanently removes all of the data and the record itself.
+Delete the transaction record to permanently remove all of the data and the record itself.
 This action cannot be undone.

-Cancel the transaction record - cancelling a transaction record is typically preferable to permanently deleting that data.
+Cancel the transaction record to mark the transaction as no longer active while maintaining a record.
+Cancelling a transaction record is typically preferable to permanently deleting that data.

 Edit the transaction & payment amounts after issuing a partial refund.